 African Management and Trophy Hunt

 We carried on for Blesbok.
-The plan was for Todd and Nick to set up in one spot for an ambush and Nadine and I in another.
+The plan was for Todd and Nick to set up in one spot for an ambush and Nadine and me in another.
 We set up by a pond, and our sniper’s nest was a bank that Warthogs had dug out.
 It seemed like a good plan, but nobody had told the Blesbok.
 As the trackers tried to move the Gemsbok, they did, and twice they were within range and too bunched up for me to take a shot.
 After 2 hrs, we called it a day and searched for some culls.

 We back up to the tree, and Nadine says can you shoot thru the bush.
 Bang, she jumped and said damn, you’re fast.
 I had made her jump, and she lost sight of the Ram.
 Did you hit it?
 I don’t know, but there is a little white patch in the grass where it was standing.
 Beautiful Duiker Ram.
 When we returned to the Bakkie, Call said we looked like we were drunk with all our back and forth and wobbling around.
-Off to the Lodge for appys, beverage, and supper.
+Off to the Lodge for Appys, beverages, and supper.
 Life is tough here on the Eastern Cape!

 African Management and Trophy Hunt

 2nd last morning.
 I still have 2 Trophies on my Cull Hunt.
 Blesbok and Mtn Reed Buck.
 Off we go in search of Mtn.
 Reedbuck.
 The short drive behind Nick’s house, we spot an excellent Ram.
 Three hundred twenty-five yds, solid rest with the 6.5-06.
-1st shot high, 2nd shot to the right, and 412 just over the top.
+1st shot is high, 2nd shot is to the right, and 412 is just over the top.

-There was some wind but not that bad.
+There was some wind, but not that bad.
 I had the 06 riding in the back for the last few days as I wanted to use my 7×64 and make a bullet comparison.
 Maybe it got bumped; perhaps I was having a bad morning.
 I’ll figure it out when I get home.
 As we continue, we spot numerous groups of Reedbuck, but Nadine says no exceptional Rams.

 Off to glass some distant hills.
 We spot a group in the valley that has an outstanding Ram.
 We get spotted, and they head for the open top of the mountain.
 Nadine says we are going to back out and come back after lunch as they will come back here to bed as this is their little valley.
 OK?
 As we approach the same area, they are all bedded in the same little valley.
-Back to the Lodge for lunch, nap, and then we head out early.
+Back to the Lodge for lunch, nap, and head out early.

 Mountain Reedbuck Hunt